ENTS-Source/SuperSimon/protocol.md

 2. Pi waits up to the maximum timeout for `Not joined` (`0x08`) or `Joined` (`0x07`).
 If the client fails to respond, the Pi will assume the client is not on the system
 3. Pi sends `is joined?` (`0x06`) to address `0x01`
 4. Pi waits up to the maximum timeout for `Not joined` (`0x08`) or `Joined` (`0x07`).
 If the client fails to respond, the Pi will assume the client is not on the system
-5. Pi repeats steps 1-4 for any address for any amount of time
+5. Pi repeats steps 1-4 for any address not joined

 #### Game sequence